 Years ago, the ownership and management of apartment buildings were mostly unregulated.
 Apartment landlords were just about free to operate and rent out the property in any way that they saw fit.

 In order to break into the business, you simply needed a little down payment money, an apartment building, and a lender.

 In today’s world of expanded tenant rights, ownership and management of apartment buildings have now become highly regulated.

 Not only do these new regulations pertain to the management of such properties, but they also directly relate to the service of the maintenance based on the needs of the tenants.

 Maintenance-Free is Non-Existent

-While it is true that substantial types of advances have been made in recent years in way of construction materials, the finishes among paints, mechanical equipment, and the introduction of “maintenance-free” products, apartments are not maintenance-free.
+While it is true that substantial advances have been made in construction materials, the finishes among paints, mechanical equipment, and the introduction of “maintenance-free” products, apartments are not maintenance-free.

 The Maintenance Plan – A General Overview

 It is important, whether you’re living in the apartment, or renting it and going through property management, to realize that each apartment building has its own uniqueness.
 Not all apartments are created equal.

 Because of this, it’s essential to customize the approach of your maintenance plan as uniquely.
 This plan must address all aspects of a building and the systems, thereof.